gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that terminal integration is supported on Linux, OS X, Windows and FreeBSD for x86 and amd64 architectures.

-If you wish to have terminal integration on other platforms and architectures, please help us out with porting our native integration to these platforms.
+If you wish to have terminal integration on other platforms and architectures, please help us port our native integration to these platforms.

-### Build scripts must be encoded using UTF-8
+### Build script changes

 Gradle now assumes that all Gradle scripts are encoded using UTF-8.
 Previously, Gradle assumed the system encoding.
 This change affects all build scripts, settings scripts and init scripts.

+It is now an error to include a label on a statement in a Gradle script:

+    someLabel:
+    group = 'my.group'

 ### Native binaries model changes